karolzak/support-tickets-classification/README.md

 - [Microsoft Cognitive Toolkit (CNTK)](https://github.com/Microsoft/CNTK) - deep neural networks framework
 - [Azure Machine Learning service](https://docs.microsoft.com/azure/machine-learning/service) - with Python and classic machine learning algorithms

-In this repository we will focus only on AML Workbench and Python scripts used to solve this challenge.

 #### What will you find inside:     ####